Hassan-Elsayed-Ammer/Trending-Movies/README.md

 # Trending-Movies
-Android App To Get The Trending Movies With Modern UI
+Android App To Get The Trending Movies By Useing Movie APIs With Modern UI

 ### Description